pwilmart/Sea_lion_urine_SpC/README.md

 ### PSMs without an accurate mass

 Interestingly, not all peptides selected for sequencing in OrbiTraps actually have an accurate measured mass (and maybe not a defined charge state).
-How many of these we may have depends on many factors: instrument settings, sample composition, etc. The 2+ first:
+How many of these we may have depends on many factors: instrument settings, sample composition, etc. The 2+ peptides first:

 ![scores_none_2plus_noMod](images/scores_none_2plus_noMod.png)
 ![scores_none_2plus_oxMet](images/scores_none_2plus_oxMet.png)

-The 3+ peptides:
+The 3+ peptides outside of windows:
 ![scores_none_3plus_noMod](images/scores_none_3plus_noMod.png)
 ![scores_none_3plus_oxMet](images/scores_none_3plus_oxMet.png)

-And the 4+ peptides for the one Da window:
+And the 4+ peptides outside of windows:
 ![scores_none_4plus_noMod](images/scores_none_4plus_noMod.png)
 ![scores_none_4plus_oxMet](images/scores_none_4plus_oxMet.png)

 Things are generally similar to the other subclass distributions, but the overall numbers of correct matches are usually smaller.
 We have a considerably more noise (larger relative red distributions compared to the blue), so we have to set higher score cutoffs to keep the 1% FDR.
-For this data, we have quite a few "extra" matches that we would have lost if we had strictly required accurate masses.
+For this data, we have quite a few "extra" matches that we would have lost if we had required strict accurate masses.

 ---